tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * The Application-Layer Protocol Negotiation (ALPN) protocol, if any is to be used
   * The Server Name Indication (SNI), if any is to be used

-As shown in {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
+As shown in {{tls-0-rtt}}, the 0-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.